adills/example_pytorch/README.md

 my examples are inspired from various examples that I've found in academic literature, GitHub repositories, and Medium articles.  my documentation is limited but I try to property reference the materials I used within the code itself.

-I'm currently working an example using a system of linear ordinary differential (ODE) equations similar to a couples spring mass system.
-I started with a basic PINN that determines the displacements that over the ODEs. and I'm working a variety of extensions from there.
-The with is being done in the `sysEqns.ipynb` notebook and later will be incorporated into one or more `.py` files.
+I have two examples using a system of linear ordinary differential (ODE) equations similar to a couples spring mass system:
+1. I started with a basic PINN that determines the displacements that over the ODEs (`sysEqns.ipynb` and `sysEqns.py`).
+2. Next, I examined the performance of a Neural ODE in which the shooting method is used to predict the ending point (`neural_ODE.ipynb` and `neural_ODE.py`).